 (H) That an employee: may accrue and use sick leave; has a right to request and use accrued paid sick leave; may not be terminated or retaliated against for using or requesting the use of accrued paid sick leave; and has the right to file a complaint against an employer who retaliates.

-(I) The existence of either a federal or state emergency or disaster declaration applicable to the county or counties where the employee is to be employed and that was issued within 30 days prior to the employee’s first day of employment, that may affect their health and safety during their employment.
+(I) The existence of a federal or state emergency or disaster declaration applicable to the county or counties where the employee is to be employed, and that was issued within 30 days before the employee’s first day of employment, that may affect their health and safety during their employment.

 (J) Any other information the Labor Commissioner deems material and necessary.

-(2) The Labor Commissioner shall prepare a template that complies with the requirements of paragraph (1).
-The template shall be made available to employers in such manner as determined by the Labor Commissioner.
+(2) The Labor Commissioner shall prepare templates for the required notices that comply with the requirements of paragraphs (1) and (4).
+The templates shall be made available to employers in a manner as determined by the Labor Commissioner, and as set forth in subdivision (d).
+Commencing March 1, 2024, the template developed pursuant to paragraph (4) shall be posted on the Labor Commissioner’s internet website.

 (3) If the employer is a temporary services employer, as defined in Section 201.3, the notice described in paragraph (1) shall also include the name, the physical address of the main office, the mailing address if different from the physical address of the main office, and the telephone number of the legal entity for whom the employee will perform work, and any other information the Labor Commissioner deems material and necessary.
 The requirements of this paragraph do not apply to a security services company that is licensed by the Department of Consumer Affairs and that solely provides security services.